 Abbreviations are acceptable, as long as they are defined (spelled out) at first use.

-The text should be in a word document with double spaced with a font size of 12 Times New Roman.
+The text should be in a word document, left-aligned (ragged right format), double spaced with a font size of 12 Times New Roman.
 Pages and lines in pages need to be numbered throughout the text of the manuscript, in order to facilitate the identification by editors and reviewers of the specific places in the manuscript where there is something the author needs to address.
 To number lines in Word: Page Setup > Line Numbers > Continuous.

 Example for a journal article with a DOI:

 Author(s).
 Title of article.
 Abbreviated Journal Title.
 Year Month Day; volume(issue #): pages. doi:xx.xxxx.

 Morrison G, Van Langenberg DR, Gibson SJ, Gibson PR.
 Chronic pain in inflammatory bowel disease: characteristics and associations of a hospitalbased cohort.
 Inflamm.
 Bowel Dis.
 2013; 19(6):1210-1217. doi: 10.1097/MIB.0b013e318280e729.

 Example of a journal article without a DOI:

 Author(s).
 Title of article.
 Abbreviated Journal Title.
 Year Month Day; volume(issue #): pages.
 URL.
 Published date.
 Updated date.
 Accessed date.

 Thomas JL.
 Helpful or harmful?
 Potential effects of exercise on select inflammatory conditions.
 Phys Sportsmed.
 2013;41(4):93- 100. https://physsportsmed.org/psm.2013.11.2040.
 Accessed November 22, 2013.